KnowZero/tinymce4-languagetool/README.md

   lt_ignore_block_tags = A HASH/ASSOCIATED ARRAY which sets a block list for tags you don't want UUIDs assigned to.
 [This is advanced functionality ment to filter out block containers, for example, you may be making your content divided into chapters via section tag.
 Currently section tag would force the entire content to be sent to the system instead of dividing it up.
 By including the section tag to be ignored, it would then default back to the P tags]

     Example: lt_ignore_block_tags:{ 'SECTION':1 }

+  lt_ignore_selector = Same as above but uses selectors instead of a HASH of tags

+    Example: lt_ignore_selector:'section, header, article'

 #### Commands: